Hiking in Luang Prabang: The Chomphet Hike

 Distance: as little as 1 km, up to 10 km, depending on route…or how lost you get

-Time: the hike outlined below (from arriving at Ban Xieng Mane Village to Wat Khok Pab) takes 2-3 hours.
+Time: the hike outlined below (arriving at Ban Xieng Mane Village to Wat Khok Pab) takes 2-3 hours.
 For a challenging half-day hike, complete route as a circuit.
 See Hobo Map.

 What to bring: